timsonner/sveltekit-markdown-blog/blog/src/routes/blog/thm-bdf.md

 ```
 mv tryhackme.php tryhackme.jpg
 ```
-## Upload the file using BurpSuite to rename the extension .php
+## Upload the image file using BurpSuite to rename the extension .php
 ![](/thm-bdf/thm-bdf-burp-2.png)

 ## Navigate to /uploads/tryhackme.php